chaikitxyz/slothmdx/README.md

 # SlothMdx Astro

+This is a [Astro](https://astro.build) project, inspired from [Astro Cactus](https://astro.build/themes/details/astro-cactus) and [Astropod](https://astro.build/themes/details/astropod-free-serverless-podcast)

 ## Project Structure

-Inside of your Astro project, you'll see the following folders and files:
+Inside of your Astro project, you'll see the following folders and files structure:

 ```text
 /